 Keep a list of all the items you need to pack

 It's a pain to keep track of everything you need for your cross-country move, so make this list especially with those pesky details in mind.
 The easiest way to pack for a trip is by keeping an itemized list.
+If youre moving for the first time, dont hesitate to reach out to a dumpster rental company and begin to declutter everything that you are no longer in need of in your new home.
 In order not to have any extra stress on your day, make sure you print out each of these items and put them all in one place, so there are no surprises when it comes time to leave!
 While it's tempting to start throwing your belongings into boxes, this is not the best approach.
 If you have a lot of stuff to pack, prepare yourself by making sure you have plenty of boxes and packing materials

 on hand before you begin.
 Make sure the items are clearly labelled, so you know which box they correspond with when it comes time to unpack in your new home.